aljabr-trading/dms-external-docs/docs/create-leads.md

 Below are the possible values for creating lead and properties will be mandatory or optionals based on business conditions and type of the leads

+!!!Note
+    Minimum 1 Lead and Maximum 20 leads per request will be allowed and for each lead minimum one vehicle details and maximum 5 vehicle details will be allowed.

 ```json
 {
   "leads": [